sairashwant/IPA/res/README.md

 ### Class_Diagram.png
 - It is the class diagram of the project representing the connection between each classes in the project.

+## Change log

+### Changed AbstractPixel (Abstract Class) to Pixels (Interface)
+- The RGBPixel class, previously extending an abstract class, was refactored to implement an interface, as inheritance was unnecessary.
+- All instances of the 2D array representations were updated to use the interface instead of directly referencing RGBPixel.

+### I/O Operations was moved from model to controller
+- The I/O operations for loading and saving images were initially handled within the model.
+- These operations were refactored and moved to the controller, ensuring that the controller can manage image loading and saving independently, without needing to directly access the model.

+### Top level interface created for the model and controller
+- The Image.java class, which was originally the top-level class of the model, did not implement any interface.
+To address this, a new interface called ImageModel was created, and the Image.java class was updated to implement it.
+- Similarly, a new interface named ImageControllerInterface was introduced for the controller, and the ImageController class was modified to implement this interface.

+### All operations except the main was moved from View to the Controller
+- The ScriptReader.java class was relocated from the view to the controller, as input parsing should be handled by the controller, not the view.
+- The ImageView.java class was removed, and its functionality was integrated into the ImageController.java class within the controller, centralizing all related operations.

 ### Installation
 - Run Main class.